-This Capstone allows students to experience working in a team by way of a real-life case study.
-The case is provided and moderated by local professionals based upon their own experiences.
+This Capstone allows students to experience working in a team through a real-life case study.
+The case is provided and moderated by local professionals based on their experiences.
 Students form teams and play the various roles determined in the project case study.
-Participants get the chance to employ the principles and practices that have been taught throughout the programme.
-Outcomes are exhibited in terms of relational behaviour, project execution planning, appropriate technology adoption, stakeholder engagement and other performance indicators presented during the programme.
+Participants can employ the principles and practices taught throughout the programme.
+Outcomes are exhibited regarding relational behaviour, project execution planning, appropriate technology adoption, stakeholder engagement and other performance indicators presented during the programme.

 Pre-requisite: RECO7605.
 Information Management; RECO7610.
-Virtual Facilities Management; and
+Virtual Facilities Management; and RECO7618.
+Built Assets of the Metaverse: Gaming and VDC.